 Andrew grew up in a Foreign Service family, spending about half of his life in different regions of East Asia until beginning college in the United States.
-He is a passionate advocate for historically underserved groups and communities and is dedicated to addressing social justice issues on the systemic level.
+He is a passionate advocate for historically underserved communities and is committed to addressing social justice issues on the systemic level.

-He attended the College of William and Mary as an undergraduate where he majored in Government and focused on issues of human rights and criminal justice reform.
-As a member of the Undergraduate Student Conduct Council, he argued for expanded protections for students accused of misconduct and greater independence for the Conduct Council from the school administration.
-As a chair of the Refugee Committee with the William and Mary chapter of Amnesty International, Andrew founded the semi-annual Rise for Refugee week, dedicated to raising funds and awareness to address the international refugee crisis.
-Additionally, as member of the Asian American Student Initiative, Andrew helped successfully lobby for the creation of an Asian and Pacific Islander American Studies major and minor at William and Mary.
+He attended the College of William and Mary, where he studied human rights and criminal justice reform.
+As a chair of the Refugee Committee with the William and Mary chapter of Amnesty International, Andrew founded the semi-annual Rise for Refugee Week, dedicated to raising funds and awareness to address the international refugee crisis.
+Additionally, as a member of the Asian American Student Initiative, Andrew helped successfully lobby for the creation of an Asian and Pacific Islander American Studies major and minor at William and Mary.

-Professionally, Andrew learned what high quality and zealous legal representation looks like as an intern investigator with the Public Defender Service for the District of Columbia.
-He spent time in both the Felony and Civil divisions, supporting attorneys on cases ranging from first degree murder to child custody and landlord tenant issues.
-Prior to beginning law school, he worked as a casework supervisor and disaster responder with the American Red Cross in Los Angeles for two years, serving as a housing advocate for individuals and families impacted by disasters.
-Witnessing the housing crisis in Los Angeles and the devastating impact of COVID-19 on the community reaffirmed Andrew’s commitment to finding large scale legal solutions to the host of issues that plague indigent clients on both the criminal and civil levels.
+Professionally, Andrew learned what high-quality and zealous legal representation looks like as an intern investigator with the Public Defender Service for the District of Columbia (PDS).
+He spent time in the Felony and Civil divisions, supporting attorneys on cases ranging from first-degree murder to child custody and landlord-tenant issues.
+Before beginning law school, he worked as a casework supervisor and disaster responder with the American Red Cross in Los Angeles for two years, serving as a housing advocate for individuals and families impacted by disasters.